 - The date when the certificates are needed

 - Correct spelling of the volunteers to be honored

 Your request must be received at least three weeks prior to the date they are needed.

-Please Note: Certificates needed during the month of April 2017 must be received by March 15, 2017 to allow time for extra processing.
-Requests are completed in the order that they are received, so submit your request well in advance of the date you need them.
+Please Note: April is a busy month for certificate requests.
+Please submit your request well in advance of the date you need them.
 In addition, requests over 100 certificates may require additional fulfillment time.

 - What do the certificates look like?